wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

 * [Operations for Applications Usage Integration](wavefront_monitoring.html)

-## Integrations That Leverage VMware Cloud Services Authentication
+## Integrations That Use VMware Cloud Services Access Tokens

 We're in the process of incrementally updating our integrations so that you can authenticate with a VMware Cloud services API token or OAuth server to server app  credentials.

 Here's the list of the integrations that are updated as of today.
 This list grows with each release.
-If you urgently need an integration to become available and configurable with VMware Cloud services authentication credentials, please contact us at: `tanzu_saas_ops@vmware.com`.
+If you urgently need an integration to become available and configurable with a VMware Cloud services access token, please contact us at: `tanzu_saas_ops@vmware.com`.

 <table style="width: 100%;">
 <thead>